clearlinux/swupd-client/docs/swupd.1.rst

         Do not perform an os-install, instead download all resources needed to perform the os-install, and exit.

+    - `--skip-optional`

+        Do not install optional bundles (also-add flag in Manifests).
+        A bundle may include other bundles that will also get installed when installing the bundle that includes them.
+This included bundles can be either optional, or mandatory.
+Optional bundles can be skipped at install time by using this option.

 ``repair``

     Correct any issues found.
 This will overwrite incorrect file content,